Dishant27/kaggle-MCP/kaggle_article.md

 ## Beyond Today: The Next Frontier

 While the current implementation focuses on competition workflows, the horizon is expansive and promising.
-Imagine:
+As Anthropic continues to [evolve the MCP standard](https://www.anthropic.com/news/model-context-protocol), we can expect even more capabilities:

 1. **Intelligent Dataset Operations**: "Find me datasets with customer churn data and at least 10,000 rows."